XzFrosT/donut/README.md

 # donut
-A program that displaying virtual donut, just for fun lmao [click here](https://donut.xzfrostt.repl.co) to see demo
+A program that displaying virtual donut, just for fun lmao\n [click here](https://donut.xzfrostt.repl.co) to see demo